 For you, participating in this will be developmental in itself:

-- the self assessment will provide information that will be useful for you for your PDP, appraisal and career planning; and
+- the self assessment will provide information that will be useful for you for your Personal Development Plan (PDP) or equivalent, appraisal and career planning; and

 - we will be signposting you to our suite of multi-professional development opportunities, which will be tailored to you.

-Our approach is complementary to local and regional approaches
+Our approach is complementary to Health and Social Care local and regional approaches

-This is a brand new and contemporary approach, complementing existing processes and programmes you may already see locally and regionally.
+This is a brand new and contemporary approach, complementing existing processes and programmes you may already see locally and regionally within Health and Social Care.
 We are working together, working collaboratively.